 Tuolumne Meadows Backpackers' Camp

 Tuolumne Meadows Backpackers' Camp is located on Loop A. The sites are usually open from July through late-September.
-The sites are especially popular with hikers on the John Muir Trail.
+The sites are especially popular with hikers on the John Muir Trail and the Pacific Crest Trail.

 Backpackers' campgrounds are available for wilderness permit holders to spend one night before and one night after a wilderness trip.
 Camping is limited to one night at a time.
 Reservations are not needed, but a valid wilderness permit is required to stay at the campground.